 - Bending the wire back into the proper position

 - Cutting the wire with a fingernail clipper

-However, these methods help prevent loose braces causing any trouble while eating or cleaning the tooth and prevent it from hurting cheek and gums.
+However, these methods help prevent loose braces from causing any trouble while eating or cleaning the tooth and prevent it from hurting the cheek and gums.
 But, to get a permanent solution, you must visit your orthodontist.